2009 Bulldogs RLFC season

 The 2009 Bulldogs RLFC season was the 75th in the club's history.
 They competed in the NRL's 2009 Telstra Premiership, finishing the regular season 2nd (out of 16), a vast improvement on the previous season, when they came last.
 The Bulldogs came within one match of the grand final but were knocked out by the Parramatta Eels.

 Season summary

-After an extremely disappointing 2008 season, in which the club finished with the wooden spoon, 2009 will be a season of rebuilding for the Bulldogs.
-A number of high-profile new recruits, including Brett Kimmorley, Josh Morris, Michael Ennis, David Stagg and Ben Hannant along with mid-season signing of Greg Eastwood will join the club.
+After a poor 2008 season, in which the club finished bottom of the league, 2009 saw a number of new signings, including Brett Kimmorley, Josh Morris, Michael Ennis, David Stagg and Ben Hannant, along with mid-season signing Greg Eastwood.

 Fixtures

 During the regular season, the Bulldogs will play most home games at ANZ Stadium in Homebush Bay.
 ANZ Stadium is also the home ground of the South Sydney Rabbitohs, and one of the home grounds of the Parramatta Eels, so Bulldogs away matches against these two teams will also be played at this venue.
 Two Bulldogs home games will be played away from Homebush Bay: the Round 11 match against Melbourne will be played at Bluetongue Stadium in Gosford, and the Round 19 match against the Gold Coast will be played at Suncorp Stadium in Brisbane.